 There are still some movies up for grabs if anyone wants to do a guest IMDB Top 250 review.
-You can find the list HERE.
-See the full list & links to all the films that have been reviewed HERE.
+You can find the list of remaining films HERE.
+See the full list & links to all the reviews that have already been done HERE.

 When the word Epic was created the person who created it must have seen into the future and seen this film because Ben Hur is a true epic.
 It still boasts the most Oscar statues for a film, which considering the film is now over 50 years old, is no mean feat.
 It is even more amazing considering there was no such thing as CGI back then so everything you see is real.
 To make a great film you have to have a great story and Ben Hur was taken from a Novel By Lew Wallace depicting the following of Christ.
 Along with a great story you need a great director who has the vision to put that story on film and in this case on a colossal scale.
 William Wyler was that man and his career is full of majestic film making from films like The Big Country, Mrs Miniver, Wuthering Heights, Roman Holiday and the ground breaking Children’s Hour.
 Then the selling point, bring in a big star at the peak of his power in Charlton Heston with Support from Stephen Boyd and Jack Hawkins.
 The sets were pretty amazing in the original 1925 version, but the 1959 version blew those sets away.
 The action in the arena brings Rome to life in the fastest and most brutal way as one man is destroyed by his own bitterness.